AMWA-TV/bcp-008-01/docs/Overview.md

 The technical model describing the monitoring requirements for a receiver is [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor).

-This model MUST inherit from the baseline status monitoring model [NcStatusMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncstatusmonitor)
+This model inherits from the baseline status monitoring model [NcStatusMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncstatusmonitor).

-The proposed models are minimal and they can be implemented as is or derived in [vendor specific variants](https://specs.amwa.tv/ms-05-02/latest/docs/Introduction.html) which can add more statuses, properties and methods.
+For implementations to be in conformance with the BCP they MUST implement [NcReceiverMonitor](https://specs.amwa.tv/nmos-control-feature-sets/branches/publish-status-reporting/monitoring/#ncreceivermonitor) directly or as a [vendor specific variant derived from NcReceiverMonitor](https://specs.amwa.tv/ms-05-02/latest/docs/Introduction.html) which can add more statuses, properties and methods.

 | ![Receiver monitoring model](images/receiver-model-minimal.png) |
 |:--:|
 | _**Receiver monitoring model**_ |

+### Receiver status reporting delay

 The `statusReportingDelay` property allows clients to customize the reporting delay used by devices to report statuses.
 Devices MUST use 3s as the default value.
 All domain specific statuses are impacted by the configured `statusReportingDelay` as follows: